• Skip to primary navigation

 Best Fat to use

-You need at least 5 - 6 tbsp of Fat.
+You need at least 5 - 6 tablespoon of Fat.

 I use Vegetable Oil but Duck Fat, Beef Dripping or Goose Fat work great too.